 What are your choices about cookies?

 It is your choice as to whether or not to accept cookies.
 Most browsers allow you to configure the browser settings so that cookies from websites cannot be placed on your computer or mobile device.
 If you choose not to accept cookies, then you may be able to continue browsing our Website but we may not be able to provide you with certain features.
 If you want to opt out of advertising or performance cookies, then you may do so by reviewing the privacy policies of the third party service providers who serve the advertising and performance cookies identified above.
-In addition, you may learn more about opting out of advertising cookies by visiting the Network Advertising Initiative page.
 If you would like further information about cookies and how to manage and delete them, please visit www.allaboutcookies.org or www.youronlinechoices.eu.

 What are your choices about cookies and interest-based advertisements?